Combat Veterans

 The Combat Veterans Certificate requires satisfactory completion of the following:

-• Course 2: Sharing the Burden and Healing the Wounds of War (dates TBA)
+• Course 2: Sharing the Burden and Healing the Wounds of War (January 2026)

 Note: These courses must be taken in the order listed above, as the first class covers foundational content needed for the second class.